Are you charging what you're worth?

 Common Overhead Costs for Photographers

-These remain consistent, regardless of how many clients you have:
+These stay consistent, regardless of how many clients you have:

 These depend on the number of jobs you book:

-• Marketing and advertising – Paid ads, print materials, and social media promotions
+• Marketing and advertising: paid ads, print materials, and social media promotion.

 Building Your Base Photography Rate

-There are a few pricing models you can use when pricing photography.
-The cost-plus model gives you control over how much profit you want to make and is the most popular model for photographers.
+There are a few pricing models, or pricing strategies, you can use when pricing photography.
+The cost-plus model gives you control over how much profit you make and is the most popular strategy for photographers.

-But other models may be more appropriate for your particular business.
-Here are pricing models you can consider:
+But other models may suit your particular business better.
+Here are the pricing strategies worth considering.

-This is a step-by-step method to set your base photography rate.
-It looks at both the business costs and profit margins you want.
+This is a step-by-step method for setting your base photography rate.
+It looks at both your business costs and the profit margin you want.

-The foundation of cost-plus photography pricing works with this basic formula:
+The foundation of cost-plus photography pricing is this basic formula:

 Total Price = (Business Costs + Materials + Labor) + Profit Margin